 Advertisements are annoying!
 Some people find them useful however the majority I believe perceive them as bothersome and irritating.
 In this article I will explain how you can effectively block ads in your home and office network using a mechanism of the Internet called DNS filtering.
 This can all be achieved with a small yet powerful Raspberry Pi!

-Firstly let me begin by giving you a little backstory on why I decided to write this post and how I stumbled across a great open sourced piece of software called Pi-hole.
-After purchasing a new Samsung Smart TV last year I come across something infuriating after connecting it to my home internet.
-You can probably guess by now where I’m headed with this… It had advertisements on it!
+First let me begin by giving you a little backstory on why I decided to write this post and how I stumbled across a great open sourced piece of software called Pi-hole.
+After purchasing a new Samsung Smart TV last year I came across something infuriating after connecting it to my home internet.
+You can probably guess by now where I’m headed with this… it had advertisements on it!

 Firstly I thought to myself surely there must be a way to turn these off.
 I’ve paid for this expensive piece of hardware and now its showing me ads, this is ridiculous.
 I couldn’t find anything in the settings of the TV besides the ability to reset your Advertising ID via the privacy settings.

 A quick google search bought me to the realization that there was actually no way of turning these off.
 A majority of people online seemed to be unhappy requesting it be removed, complaining to Samsung to no avail.
 This is how I came across a method of blocking these ads by creating a DNS server of my own.

 To understand how DNS filtering works you will first need to understand what DNS is and how it works.
 DNS stands for “Domain name system“, and it’s purpose is to translate domain names (website names) into something a web browser can understand like IP addresses.
 Therefore, it is a crucial part of the Internet as we know it since how many IP addresses of websites can you recall?
 Not many or none I’m guessing.
 How about how many website addresses can you remember?
 A few I would hope.

 How it works?

 This schematic I’ve created below explains how DNS works.